mlswg/mls-protocol/draft-ietf-mls-protocol.md

 # Key Schedule

-Group keys are derived using the `Extract` and `Expand` functions from the KDF for the group's ciphersuite, as well as the functions defined below:
+Group keys are derived using the `Extract` and `Expand` functions from the KDF for the group's cipher suite, as well as the functions defined below:

 ~~~ pseudocode
 ExpandWithLabel(Secret, Label, Context, Length) =